New pain block could cut opioid use after mastectomy

 Summary

-This study compared two methods of pain relief after breast removal surgery: a nerve block (SAPB) versus local anesthetic injected by the surgeon.
-The goal was to see which method reduces the need for strong painkillers (opioids) and improves arm movement.
+This study was designed to compare two methods of pain control after a mastectomy (breast removal surgery): a nerve block called serratus anterior plane block versus local anesthetic injected by the surgeon.
+The goal was to see which approach reduces the need for strong painkillers (opioids) and improves arm movement and comfort.
 The study was withdrawn before enrolling any participants, so no results are available.

 Disclaimer Read more